sk7725/Commandblocks/README.md

 2 node power block that makes its output depend on its entries, using a configurable truth table.
 ## Commands
 `List and description of commands.`
-Commands will fail to work when an error happens, params are invalid , or requirements below are not made.
+Commands will fail to work when an error happens, params are invalid or fail to be parsed, or requirements below are not made.
 Starting the command with a / is optional.
 Some params are optional.